wsjk/Capstone_1/README.md

 #### Actors
 There was also a trend in the average net revenue of all credits for veteran actors versus the net revenue of movies from new faces as shown in the plot below.
 Actors with more film credits (larger bubbles) had a much lower average for net revenue and net revenue percentage.
 The actors with highest average net revenue and net revenue percentage are difficult to spot in the plot because they belonged to actors with a single credit.
 This may be evidence of regression to the mean for the level of success for an actor's.
+The same trends are also present with Directors.

 <div>
     <a href="https://plot.ly/~wsjk/17/?share_key=v7aWcF2zjp3ObnhOao3ZP4" target="_blank" title="Plot 17" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/17.png?share_key=v7aWcF2zjp3ObnhOao3ZP4" alt="Plot 17" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>

-#### Directors

 #### Release Date